S. Gallardo lecture notes

 A definition of feminism:

 Though men and women are inherently of equal worth, most societies privilege men as a group.
-Thus, a range of social movements are necessary responding to interacting inequalities around ideas of gender, race, class, sexuality….
+In order to respond to this inequality and interacting inequalities, a range of social movements are necessary ….

 1. EQUALITY / EQUAL WORTH